Mesh and BGP¶

 Short name filters¶

 Devices are normally filtered based on FQDN, but can set registry to use only short name (subdomain).
-This is done setting match_short_name
+This is done setting match_short_name in the registry constructor.

 Note, that is only applied for specific registry and does not affect others, even included.